KenyonY/python-progress-bar/README.md

-An easy-to-use progress bar tool for python.
+An easy-to-use and colorful progress bar for python.

 ## Installation